fetchai/agents-aea/docs/integration.md

          return result
 ```
 Inside the `validate_transcation` we request the contents of the transaction based on the tx_digest we received.
 We are checking that the address
 of the client is the same as the one that is inside the `from` field of the transaction.
-Lastly, we are checking that the transaction is settled if both of these return
+Lastly, we are checking that the transaction is settled.
-True we consider the transaction as valid.
+If both of these checks return True we consider the transaction as valid.

 ## Ethereum Ledger